ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_doclinks_config/README.md

 You can run `cos` role to provision an IBM Cloud Object Storage or you can provide existing IBM Cloud Object Storage or AWS S3 information to use it as storage for Manage application doclinks.

-To switch from one provider to the other, `serverBundleProperties` in manageWorkspace CR shoudld be reset before running this role again.
+To switch from one provider to the other, `serverBundleProperties` in manageWorkspace CR must be reset before running this role again.

 Role Variables
 --------------